How to Build an Algorithm for Face and License Plate Blurring Using OpenCV and Python

 • Maintenance and updates may require additional time and resources.

-Figure 3: Anonymized image using Celantur algorithm
+Figure 3: Anonymized image using Celantur solutions.

-Figure 3: Anonymized image using Celantur algorithm
+Figure 3: Anonymized image using Celantur solutions.

 Ask us Anything.
 We'll get back to you shortly